AnishD11/Sentiment-Analysis-of-Climate-Headlines/README.md

 ## Sentiment Analysis of Climate-Related News Headlines
 This project applies sentiment analysis to climate-related news headlines, to determine whether the sentiment is negative, neutral, or positive.
-The goal is to use a neural network model to analyze news headlines and classify them into three categories: those discussing the negative consequences of climate change, those remaining neutral, and those highlighting positive developments in climate change efforts.
+The goal is to create a neural network model to analyze news headlines and classify them into three categories: those discussing the negative consequences of climate change, those remaining neutral, and those highlighting positive developments in climate change efforts.

 ## Dependencies: